traktofon/ansible-reverse-borg/README.md

   if different files need different backup schedules or retention policies.
   Technically, each volume will get stored in its own Borg repository.

+Ansible is used here to deploy Borg, some scripts, and configuration to the backup server and the clients.
+Ansible is not used (nor needed) to perform the backups and related tasks.

 ## Demonstration